areejhum/tchhabs.github.io/index.md

 A 24-week intensive program focused on gaining technical programming skills in Excel, VBA, Python, JavaScript, SQL Databases, Tableau, Big Data, and Machine Learning
 <br><br>

-### Bachelor of Sciencee, Biology from the University of Missouri - Columbia
+### Bachelor of Science in Biological Sciences from the University of Missouri - Columbia

 ---